Table of Contents

 If you are feeling stuck in a cycle of fatigue and "mystery symptoms," remember the Blue Horizon Method:

-- Rule out other causes with your GP first.
+- Rule out other causes like pregnancy or lifestyle-related stress with your GP first.

 - Track your symptoms and lifestyle to find patterns.

-- Refine your understanding with a structured blood panel if you need more data.
+- Refine your understanding with a structured blood panel if you need more data, especially looking at prolactin and thyroid antibodies.

 By taking a proactive, phased approach, you can move from a place of uncertainty to a place of informed conversation with your healthcare providers.
 You can view current pricing and explore our full range of tests on our thyroid testing page to find the option that best suits your needs.